superhoridev/gofile.io-uploader/README.md

 ```
 sudo apt install curl jq

-#I recommend in /root or user root directory
+#I recommend in downloading it in /root or user root (For example: /home/user) directory
 cd ~

 #actually downloading the files and giving perms